dekstroza/JEE7/swarm-demo-app/readme.md

 ### restful-demo-application-ejb-cdi-jpa-metrics ###

-Features same as above, but not requiring consul - this one demonstrates us of grafana, statsd and influxdb for performance monitoring.
+Features same as above, but not requiring consul anymore, and instead this one demonstrates use of grafana, statsd and influxdb for performance monitoring.
 Before running the code, start the docker container using script in swarm-demo-app/docker-compose/grafana-inflix-statsd/startup.sh
 Container above was taken from: https://github.com/samuelebistoletti/docker-statsd-influxdb-grafana - Please give a star to the fella who created it, as he did great job.